fxsih/NOVA/nova_context.md

    - Ensure updateCurrentSongDownloadState() is called when needed
    - Check that both stored paths and generated filenames are verified
    - Ensure database entries are cleaned up if files don't exist
+   - Verify file permissions are properly set for the download directory

 7. If downloads don't complete when navigating away:
    - Use applicationScope in NovaApplication instead of viewModelScope
    - Ensure download coroutines are launched in the applicationScope
    - Add proper monitoring in PlayerScreen to track download status
    - Handle suspend function calls properly in coroutines
+   - Verify that download progress is properly tracked in the UI

 8. If duplicate "Downloads" entries appear in library:
    - Filter out any regular playlist with ID "downloads" from custom playlists section
    - Ensure consistent naming between screens
+   - Check database for duplicate entries with similar IDs

 9. If queue and shuffle don't work properly for Downloads playlist:
    - Add detailed logging to diagnose queue issues
    - Enhance downloaded song handling in MusicPlayerServiceImpl
    - Fix MediaItem creation for downloaded songs
    - Add proper file existence checks before using local paths
+   - Ensure shuffle mode is properly applied to the Downloads playlist

 10. If play button in song cards isn't working:
     - Add missing onPlayPause and onDetailsClick parameters to components
     - Implement proper play/pause logic for song items
+    - Verify that the click area is properly defined

 11. If recommended songs aren't loading:
    - Check user preferences in DataStore
    - Verify backend API connection
    - Ensure proper Flow collection in HomeViewModel
    - Check LaunchedEffect triggers
+   - Verify network connectivity and API response format

 12. If artist suggestions aren't showing:
    - Verify language selection
    - Check ArtistSuggestions composable
    - Ensure proper recomposition on language change
+   - Verify that the artist data is properly formatted

 13. If queue display shows incorrect number of songs:
    - Check that MusicPlayerService exposes currentQueue StateFlow